CodeWithSaddam/CodeWithSaddam/README.md

 - 👯 &nbsp; I’m looking to collaborate on a tech project.
 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
 - 🌱 &nbsp; Learning more about Data Structures and Algorithms.
+- 🌱 &nbsp; Learning more about Data Structures and Algorithms.
+- 🤔 I’m looking for help with ...
+- ⚡ Fun fact: ...
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>